Board of Supervisors Chair Phyllis J. Randall

 P.O.
 Box 7000

-By profession Randall is a mental health therapist working with substance abusing offenders in a local Adult Detention Center; a position she enjoyed for over fifteen years.
-Her emphasis areas are substance abuse and offender services.
+By profession, Chair Randall is a mental health therapist, working with substance abusing offenders in a local adult detention center, a position she enjoyed for over fifteen years.

-She and her husband Thaddeus, (T.W.) are the parents of two sons, Ashon and Aaron.
-The family attends Capital Community Church in Ashburn.
+She and her husband Thaddeus (T.W.) have lived in Loudoun since 2003, and are the proud parents of two sons, Ashon and Aaron.